 In some circumstances, it’s just more convenient to use paper money – or you may wish to keep your transactions off the digital grid whenever it’s possible to do so.

 In these situations, $20, $50, or $100 bills are superior to checks, credit cards, smartphone payment apps, or even cryptocurrencies.

 Contrary to what some Bitcoin enthusiasts believe, blockchain transactions are not “private.”
 They are recorded on a public ledger and can sometimes be traced back to individual identities.

-Obviously, any transactions that get processed through bank or credit card payment systems create digital records that can be exploited.
+Any transactions that get processed through bank or credit card payment systems create digital records that can be exploited.
 If the financial industry (not to mention the IRS) had its way, all payments would take place in the digital dollar realm.

 Anti-money laundering laws already make it legally risky to carry around large amounts of cash – or to deposit or withdraw cash at banks beyond vague “suspicious activity” thresholds.
 Some politicians are openly calling for $100 and $50 bills to be abolished to further discourage the use of cash for large transactions.

-Given the government’s war on cash, it may be more of a privacy risk than advantage to, for example, insist on paying for a new car in physical cash.
+Given the government’s war on cash, it may be more of a privacy risk than an advantage to, for example, insist on paying for a new car in physical cash.
 But for smaller, more routine transactions where paying in cash won’t seem “suspicious” to anyone, you can avoid generating digital records.

 As noted above, Federal Reserve Notes are depreciating assets, so you wouldn’t want to keep a large amount of your wealth in them.
 In the event of a hyperinflationary collapse of the currency, you wouldn’t want to be stuck holding paper cash for any length of time.
-It could lose half its value literally overnight.
+It could lose half its value overnight.